gjcats/OPS-testset/README.md

 When you request OPS from RIVM you get a directory Applics/OPS-Pro_2020 including examples.zip, and a directory Data.

-For version 5.0.0.0., only the following files are relevant:
+For version 5.0.0.0., only the following files within this testset are relevant:
 1. For conversion of Fortran unformatted files: opsINasc.zip asc2for.f90 asc2for.sh
 2. For preparing the control files: